 That’s why YoungStar does the legwork for you.
 We rate thousands of child care programs all over Wisconsin each year, so you can find a program that’s right for your family.
 Find in-depth information on each program we rate, including their hours, location, accreditation, evaluation history, and any regulatory violations they’ve received.

 YoungStar is packed with helpful resources for parents too.
 Learn more about early childhood education, nutrition, encouraging healthy brain development—everything you need to give your child a promising start in life.

 Have questions?
 Call 1-888-713-KIDS

 To find a child care provider, simply search the Department of Children & Families Child Care Search.
 You can choose to review only YoungStar providers or to search all regulated providers, which includes both those in YoungStar and those that are not.

-When you review the search results, you may see that some providers are "Not Yet Rated".
-This only means that they have not yet received their YoungStar rating and should not be considered a reflection of the quality of care they provide.
+When you review the search results, you may see that some of the child care providers are "Not Yet Rated."
+This means they are participating in YoungStar, but have not yet received their YoungStar ratings.
+This indicator should not be considered a reflection of the quality of care they provide.

-In Wisconsin, low-income working parents can apply to receive assistance paying for child care through the Wisconsin Shares program.
-Visit our YoungStar and Wisconsin Shares webpage for more details on this program.
+In Wisconsin, low-income parents (who are working or participating in other approved activities) can apply to receive assistance paying for child care through the Wisconsin Share program.
+Visit our YoungStar and Wisconsin Shares webpage for details about this program.

 Looking for a child care program, preschool, day camp, or after-school program?
 Use YoungStar’s simple 5 Star quality rating system to compare local child care options and find the programs that match your family’s lifestyle, budget, and special needs.

 Each year, YoungStar-rated child care programs go through a 40-point evaluation process, which is specific to each program’s size and structure.
 For example, a day camp caring for 50 children participates in a different evaluation process than a family child care program caring for three children.
 The total number of points a program earns determines how many stars it receives.